1309928130/donation/PandaMeasuring.md

 </div>

 This tool helps you automatically measure the density-related values.

+Download and unzip the .zip file, open Grasshopper in Rhino, and drag the .gh file into Grasshopper.
+Right-click the Breps function, and select multiple breps (i.e., building in your Rhino model); Right-click the Surface function, and select the site surface; Set the floor height; Then you will get the results.

 ## More details will be updated soon.